Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Conclusion

 \section{Conclusion}

 This paper reframes Shapley-based data valuation through the lens of model-induced locality and intrinsic subset complexity.
 We show that, for modern predictors, the true computational bottleneck is not the exponential global coalition space, but the number of distinct subsets that can influence at least one valuation.
 This perspective leads to an information-theoretic lower bound on retraining complexity and motivates LSMR, an optimal subset-centric algorithm that evaluates each influential subset exactly once via structured support mapping and reuse.
 For larger support sets, LSMR-A extends this principle to Monte Carlo estimation, decoupling sampling complexity from retraining complexity while preserving unbiasedness, exponential concentration, and lower variance through structural reuse.
 These results demonstrate that Shapley computation can be treated as a structured data management problem—where exploiting locality and eliminating redundancy yield both theoretical optimality and practical scalability, opening new opportunities for efficient and principled data valuation at scale.
-As future work, we will extend this locality-driven framework to dynamic and federated settings, where support structures evolve or remain decentralized.